|site search by freefind||advanced|

-There's a new boy in Frannie's sixth grade class, and he's not like the other students.
+There's a new boy in Frannie's sixth grade class, and he is not like the other students in his class.
 Frannie and her classmates are African American, and he's white--pale white.
 He's very tall, very thin, and has a calm look on his face and an unwillingness to fight other students, even when picked on.
 Soon the students have given him a nickname: "Jesus Boy".
 Frannie doesn't know what to think.

 Important Note: Religion is a very dominant theme in Feathers.
 We recommend teachers read this book before introducing it to their students and gauge for themselves if it's appropriate.
 It's quite short, and should only take a few hours to read.

 This book was a 2008 Newbery Honor Book!

 The title of the book is based on a poem that the main character learns about in school and ponders throughout the novel.
 This poem by Emily Dickenson is printed at right and is also printed in the front of the book.

 short poem onto a piece of paper, and then answer the following

 1) Why do you think Dickenson means when she says 'Hope is the thing with feathers?"